thedataflows/go-lib-log/README.md

  // Example of logging with package context myFunction()

+ // Demonstrate event grouping with repeated messages for i := 0; i < 5; i++ {
+  log.Error("main", errors.New("connection failed"), "Database connection error")
+  // These identical messages will be grouped automatically }

  // To see Fatal or Panic in action (uncomment to test):
  // log.Fatal("main", err, "A fatal error occurred, exiting.")